Kajanflex2/Stage/README.md

   Example:

-  For this example, I will use the 'OSPF' folder.
+  For this example, I will use the "OSPF" folder.

   The OSPF folder contains: